11Firefox11/sunrise-pialarm/README.md

 ### Schedule settings
 Make sure you restart the app after editing `server_state` settings.
 The alarm will be scheduled after the web server goes off.
 - `alarm_at`: When the alarm will go off, the web interface will change this.
+It is in HH:MM format (string).
 - `server_state`:
   - `turn_on_at`: When the web server should turn on at, so the alarm time can be set.
-It is in `HH:MM` format.
+It is in `HH:MM` format (string).
   - `turn_off_at`: When the web server should turn off at, so the alarm can be scheduled.
-It is in `HH:MM` format.
+It is in `HH:MM` format (string).
   - `turn_on_before_alarm`: How many seconds before the sunrise start the web server should turn on, so it can be turned off before the alarm goes off.
 It is a number.

 # Contributions